MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-python-version-v0.md

 ### Prerequisites

 * A [Microsoft-hosted agent](/azure/devops/pipelines/agents/hosted#software) with side-by-side versions of Python installed, or a self-hosted agent with `Agent.ToolsDirectory` configured (see [FAQ](#how-can-i-configure-a-self-hosted-agent-to-use-this-task)).
+* Downloading python versions is not supported on self-hosted agents.

 This task will fail if no Python versions are found in `Agent.ToolsDirectory`.
 Available Python versions on Microsoft-hosted agents can be found [here](/azure/devops/pipelines/agents/hosted#software).